 Individuals that suffer from frequent headaches and some older people may have an increased risk of developing post-concussion syndrome following a car accident.

-Much like post-traumatic stress disorder and depression, some individuals with post-concussion syndrome may develop psychological issues.
+Much like post-traumatic stress disorder and depression, some individuals may develop psychological issues.
 They may experience difficulty handling daily tasks, which can cause depression and anxiety to develop.

-Cognitive issues and chronic headaches caused by post-concussion syndrome can make it hard for individuals to work and even perform simple tasks.
+Cognitive issues and chronic headaches can make it hard for individuals to work and even perform simple tasks.
 These long-term post-concussion symptoms are evaluated when you pursue a personal injury claim from a car accident.

 What Are the Three Signs of Post-Concussion Syndrome?